salesforcescenarioslab/Field-Change-Notifier/README.md

 4️⃣ **Add the LWC to the Account Record Page in Lightning App Builder**

 5️⃣ **Test:**
-   - Open the Account page in one tab
+   - Open any Account record with the correct lightning recordpage
-   - In another tab, edit the same Account’s `SLA__c`
+   - Edit the same Account’s `SLA__c`
    - Save → See toast instantly!

 ---